SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

    </ 4 times 5 is 20
    </ 5 times 5 is 25

-The sequence being iterated is a range of numbers from ``1`` to ``5``, inclusive, as indicated by the use of the closed range operator (``...``).
+The sequence being iterated over is a range of numbers from ``1`` to ``5``, inclusive, as indicated by the use of the closed range operator (``...``).
 The value of ``index`` is set to the first number in the range (``1``), and the statements inside the loop are executed.
-In this case, the loop contains only one statement, which prints an entry from the five-times-table for the current value of ``index``.
+In this case, the loop contains only one statement, which prints an entry from the five-times table for the current value of ``index``.
 After the statement is executed, the value of ``index`` is updated to contain the second value in the range (``2``), and the ``println`` function is called again.